 - 1/2 teaspoon ground cardamom

-- In the bowl of a stand mixer, beat the lard until smooth, then beat in the brown sugar, baking soda, cardamom, cinnamon, ginger, and mixed spice.
-Scrape down the sides and mix again to fully combine.
+- Beat the lard until it’s smooth in the bowl of a stand mixer fitted with the paddle attachment.
+Add the brown sugar, baking soda, cardamom, cinnamon, ginger, and cloves and beat until well combined.
+Scrape down the sides of the bowl and mix again to fully combine.

 - Beat in the molasses and egg with a few tablespoons of the flour to prevent the mixture from curdling.
 Scrape down the sides again, then add the flour all at once and mix until well blended.

-- Preheat the oven to 375 F. Pull out two large baking stones or line a large cookie sheet with parchment paper.
+- Preheat the oven to 375 F. Line two large cookie sheets with parchment paper.

-- In a shallow bowl, combine the sugar and cardamom until thoroughly mixed.
+- Combine the granulated sugar and cardamom in a shallow bowl until thoroughly mixed.

 - Bake each tray one at a time at 375 F for about 10-12 minutes, until the cookies have cracked and the edges are set.
-Watch them carefully, as their bottoms can burn easily.
-Also, be careful not to overbake the cookies, since they will harden up as they cool.
+Be careful not to overbake the cookies, since they will harden up as they cool.

 - Category: Cookies